thepranab/materials-for-max-qe2021-online-school/Day-6/README.md

 ### Topic of the day: Time-dependent density-functional-perturbation-theory (TDDFPT)

+NOTE: Please do the following: 1) git stash 2) git pull 3) git stash apply 4) close the terminal
-NOTE: Please do "git pull", then open a new terminal and continue working in the new terminal.
+      5) open a new terminal and start working on the hands-on.

 **Example 1:** Calculation of the absorption spectrum of benzene molecule (C6H6) using the `turbo_davidson.x` code